MatijaNovosel/montage/README.md

 ## 🚀 Features

-- Lightweight video editing
+- Lightweight clip editing
-- Video effects such as chroma keying, transitions, panning
+- Adding various objects and effects on top of clips and videos
-- Exporting videos and converting into popular formats
+- Exporting clips and converting them into popular formats

 ## Install the dependencies

 ```bash
 yarn
 ```

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

 ```bash
 yarn tauri dev
 ```

 ### Build the app for production

 ```bash
 yarn tauri build
 ```